kmaterna/Tutorial_research_skills/Coding_basics/1_Git_basics/readme.md

 * We will mostly use Python3 for this project to be safe.
 * The main differences involve print statements, np.round(), integer division.
 * Why we are doing this:
-** Python3 is the way of the future.
+  * Python3 is the way of the future.
-** Most Python3 code will run in Python2 if necessary.
+  * Most Python3 code will run in Python2 if necessary.
 * https://learntocodewith.me/programming/python/python-2-vs-python-3/#2018-differences-of-python2-vs-3

 ### Installing Git
 We'll figure out how to do it on each machine.
-This is IMPORTANT.
+This is *IMPORTANT*.

 ### Get a github account